 - Should you regularly clean your ductwork?
 No.

-Properly performed, duct cleaning can be useful in limited situations such as if the ducts are filthy or infested with mice or other vermin, or if you see evidence of significant visible mold growth in the ducts or on the mechanical components of the HVAC system that come in contact with air.
+Duct cleaning isn't necessarily a bad idea, but the fact is that it's not necessary in most cases.
+When properly performed, duct cleaning can be useful in limited situations, such as if the ducts are filthy or infested with mice or other vermin.
+If you see evidence of significant visible mold growth in the ducts or on the mechanical components of the HVAC system that come in contact with air.

 Frightening “before” and “after” duct photos may make great discount coupon photos but chances are rare that your ducts are in bad shape.
 If your ducts are seriously filthy enough to require it to be cleaned, then you should clean the entire HVAC system (more on that later), not just the ducts themselves.